-Figure 5.10.: Vehicle Speed Estimation Function: Test Data and Test Oracle of the Safety Requirement in the Dynamic Driving Scenario (cf. [AZR20]).

-The goal of this chapter was to evaluate the feasibility of the RMEA concept on realworld systems.
-Thus, this chapter presented two case studies built around two such systems.
-The first case study is built around a mobile service robot commissioned to autonomously execute transportation tasks in a hospital environment.
-The second case study investigates the feasibility of the RMEA concept on an automotive system function in charge of estimating and displaying the speed of a moving vehicle on the vehicle's instrument board.

-The applicability and feasibility of the RMEA concept for real-world safety-critical systems were demonstrated through the two case studies presented in this chapter.
-For each case study, the application of the RMEA concept discussed in detail the artifacts that are produced during the different phases of the system development process:

-- 1. Catalog of functional and safety requirements, - 2.
-Catalog of safety hazards derived through HARA analysis, - 3.
-Catalog of environment assumptions that cover the respective safety hazards, - 4.
-Design-time models of the system under analysis and its environment - 5.
-Runtime monitors for the environment assumptions, and - 6.
-Test cases used to test both the system under analysis and the environment assumptions monitors.
+The goal of this chapter was to evaluate the feasibility of the RMEA concept on real-world systems.
+Thus, this chapter presented two application systems on which this concept was evaluated.
+The first application system is a mobile service robot commissioned to autonomously execute transportation tasks in a hospital environment.
+The second application system on which the feasibility of the RMEA concept was investigated is an automotive system function in charge of estimating and displaying the speed of a moving vehicle on the vehicle's instrument board.
+The applicability and feasibility of the RMEA concept for real-world safety-critical systems were demonstrated through the two application systems presented in this chapter.
+For each system, the application of the RMEA concept discussed in detail the artifacts produced during the different phases of the system development process: (1) catalog of functional and safety requirements, (2) catalog of safety hazards derived through HARA analysis, (3) catalog of environment assumptions that cover the respective safety hazards, (4) design-time models of the system under analysis and its environment, (5) runtime monitors for the environment assumptions, and (6) test cases for testing the system under analysis and the environment assumptions monitors.